Slave of the Cannibal God: Production

 The film was shot on location in Sri Lanka.
+The movie is also known for a few shots of unpleasant animal cruelty, such as a moment featuring a monkey being eaten by a snake.
+The ingredients of this movie involve stomach-churning gore, scenes of sexual violence, and real-life animal cruelty, with Cannibal Holocaust considered the most powerful the genre has to offer.

 Release

-The Mountain of the Cannibal God was released in Italy on August 10, 1978.
+Slave of the Cannibal God was released in Italy on August 10, 1978.
 The film was not seen in the U.S. until 1979 from New Line Cinema.
+Released as Prisoner of the Cannibal God in the UK (where it was briefly banned as a “video nasty”) and Mountain of the Cannibal God in its native Italy, it stars ex-Bond girl Ursula Andress as a woman searching for her lost husband in the jungles of New Guinea and a young Stacy Keach as her reluctant guide.

 Critical reception

 The Monthly Film Bulletin called it a "spiced up dish of left overs" plot-wise, but said the location filming gave it "authenticity".

 Allmovie gave the film a negative review, writing, "a graphic and unpleasant film, with all the noxious trademarks intact: gratuitous violence, real-life atrocities committed against live animals and an uncomfortably imperialist attitude towards underprivileged peoples."

 Andrew Smith from Popcorn Pictures awarded the film a score of 4/10, writing, "Mountain of the Cannibal God merely goes through the usual Italian cannibal exploitation film motions, only this time with the bonus of a famous cast.
 More professionally made but lacking the raw, nihilistic punch of some of its counterparts, it's neither the best of this sub-genre, nor the worst either."

-Anya Stanley from Daily Grindhouse called the film 'problematic", citing the film's depictions of animal cruelty and "imperialist attitudes towards indigenous populations".
+Anya Stanley from Daily Grindhouse called the film "problematic", citing the film's depictions of animal cruelty and "imperialist attitudes towards indigenous populations".
 However, Stanley commended the film's occasionally beautiful cinematography, and called it "one of the more cohesive cannibal films, that utilizes the flesh feast as more of a flourish than a crutch."

 The film is often compared to H. Rider Haggard's novel The People of the Mist.